VictorSeven/CNetwork/README.md

 gives 15.4 seconds, making a total of ~30 seconds.

-Probably other libraries, as igraph, are able to run faster than my times.
+Probably other libraries, as igraph, are able to run faster than CNetwork.
 However, **the real advantage of CNetwork is being as simple to code as NetworkX but several times faster.**